-How Your Eye Works**

 Accommodating IOL: This flexible option acts more like your natural lens and focuses at more than one distance.
 It makes you less likely to need reading glasses.

 Toric IOL: You'll get this if you have astigmatism, or a cornea that's more football-shaped than round.
 This can make vision blurry all over, not just close up or far away.
 This lens lessens astigmatism so you won't need glasses to correct it after your surgery.

-If you have a cataract, you'll see an ophthalmologist.
+If you have a cataract, you'll see an ophthalmologist for the surgery.
 This doctor specializes in eye surgery and problems.
 They'll probably tell you it's best to wait to remove the cataract until it starts to affect your daily life.
 They can do the surgery at a hospital or an outpatient clinic.

 To get you ready, your doctor will:

 - Measure your eye.
 This will help them pick the right implant for you.

 - Give you medicated eye drops to take for a few days ahead of time